 Contact us if you are having trouble deciding which sync is best for you.
-Our friendly helpdesk can go through the steps and steer you in the right direction.Learn about syncing Ganttic to Outlook Calendar.
+Our friendly Helpdesk can go through the steps with your and steer you in the right direction.Learn about syncing Ganttic to Outlook Calendar.

 3. Schedule events in Google Calendar

 That’s it!
 Use your Google Calendar like you normally would.
 No extra steps are needed.
 Just make sure you are adding the events to the calendar that you synced your resource with.